aemelianovich/data_structures/README.md

     stack.isFull();

     // Predefiend Errors:
-    // The 'StackOverflowError' error will be thrown if you tried to add element into a full stack
+    // The 'StructOverflowError' error will be thrown if you tried to add element into a full stack
-    // The 'StackIsEmptyError' error will be thrown if you tried to get element from an empty stack
+    // The 'StructIsEmptyError' error will be thrown if you tried to get element from an empty stack
+    ```

 ## Doubly Linked List API:

+    ```js
     import DoublyLinkedList from './src';

     // Create new list